coltonsr77-debug/installerready/README.md

 # installerready

-A python 3 app that allows users to install programs/apps
+A python 3 app that allows users to install programs/apps.

-https://github.com/coltonsr77/Python3-windows-installer uses this for installing apps or apps thats needed
+https://github.com/coltonsr77/Python3-windows-installer uses this for installing apps or apps thats needed.